-The BIG Event is an annual conference held by the British Interactive Group which focuses on public engagement and science communication.
-We sent two members of our Public Engagement Committee (the researchers holding the DPhil and Postdoc positions) along, and they filed these reports.
-This one is by Fang Cao, DPhil student with the Neubauer group.
-To read the report from our post-doc representative, see our separate report.
+The BIG Event is an annual conference held by the “BIG STEM Communicators Network” which focuses on public engagement and science communication.
+We sent two members of the WTCHG along, and they filed these reports.
+This one is by Lucy Trelfa, research assistant with the Channon group.

 As a research assistant, I spend most of my working days in the lab running experiments and actively ‘doing science’.
 When I started getting involved in science fairs in my spare time, I was exposed to another type of doing science that exposed new challenges – public engagement.
 When I was given the chance to attend the BIG Event 2017, I knew this was an opportunity not to be missed.
 The BIG Event brings 180 science communicators from across the UK and Europe and this year was held at the Centre for Life, Newcastle.
 The aim of the 3 day event is to share skills and experiences, develop professional links and keep in touch with the STEM engagement field, together with the promise of wonderful hosts and contributors, and thought-provoking sessions mixed in with fun, interactive demos.